 I have always been an avid student and reader.
 One of the frustrating things about the health problems I have is that I can no longer read as I used to.
-For many years, it was not uncommon for me to read 500 or more pages a week of theological and biographical books.
-To his day, I rarely read fiction.
+For many years, it was not uncommon for me to read 500 or more pages a week of theological and biographical texts.
+To this day, I rarely read fiction.
 Over the course of twenty-five years in the ministry, I accumulated a large library of books.
 These books were my constant companions and friends.
 When I left the ministry in 2003, I sold off my theological library on eBay.

 It was also in the late 1980s that my theological beliefs dramatically shifted from the one-point Calvinism (eternal security, once saved always saved) of the IFB church movement to five-point Calvinism.
 My introduction to Calvinism came through the preaching tapes of Rolfe Barnard, a former Southern Baptist and Sword of the Lord evangelist who died in the late 1960s.
 Barnard’s sermons were powerful declarations of the gospel according to Calvinism.
 As I listened to these tapes, it was like a light went on in my head.
 For a time, I was angry because I thought those who had taught me theology had lied to me.
 Why had no one ever told me about Calvinism?
-All they told me at Midwestern is that they were against Calvinism and anyone caught promoting Calvinism would be expelled.
+All they told me at Midwestern is that they were against Calvinism and anyone caught promoting it would be expelled.

 I began devouring books about Calvinism.
 I opened a book account at Cumberland Valley Bible Book Service and bought countless Calvinistic, Puritan, Sovereign Grace Baptist books.
 I read the books of Puritan/Calvinist authors from the 17th,18th, and 19th centuries.
-I discovered that Baptists, at one time, were quite Calvinistic, and some of my heroes in the faith, including Charles Spurgeon, were five-point Calvinists.
+I discovered that Baptists, at one time, were quite Calvinistic, and some of my heroes of the faith, including Charles Spurgeon, were five-point Calvinists.
 I even learned that there were Calvinists, such as the late Bruce Cummons, pastor of the Massillon Baptist Temple, in the IFB church movement.

 Probably by now, some readers are wondering, Why the history lesson, Bruce?
 I think it is important for me to establish several things:

 Just as the leopard can’t change its spots, I can’t stop reading and studying.
-Fifty-plus years ago, my mother created an intellectual monster when she taught me to read.
+Sixty years ago, my mother created an intellectual monster when she taught me to read.
 She wanted her eldest son to be like her, a devourer of literature, a person who valued truth above the approbation of men.
 I owe her a great debt of gratitude.